YumingChennn/legged_rl/README.md

    - make sure you have activated the conda env
    - `cd isaacgym/python && pip install -e .`
    - Try running an example `cd examples && python 1080_balls_of_solitude.py`
-   - For troubleshooting check docs `isaacgym/docs/index.html`)
+   - For troubleshooting check docs `isaacgym/docs/index.html`
 4. Install rsl_rl (PPO implementation)
-   - We have a forked version in this repo.
+   - remove existed rsl_rl folder
+   - Go to [rsl_rl](https://github.com/zitongbai/rsl_rl.git) and clone the repo
    - make sure you have activated the conda env
-   - In this repo: `cd rsl_rl && git checkout v1.0.2 && pip install -e .`
+   - In rsl_rl: `git checkout v1.0.2 && pip install -e .`
+   - check back to 6d5b057: `git checkout "6d5b057"`
 5. Install legged_gym
    - We have a forked version in this repo.
    - make sure you have activated the conda env